Goliath (1 Samuel 17) | Story

 Main Passage : 1 Samuel 17

-In the philistine camp they came up with a plan.
-Everyone in the Philistine army knew about Goliath, Goliath could fight instead of them.
-Goliath was really really big.
-His legs were long and thick like tree trunks, his arms were wide and strong, and he was twice as tall as some other soldiers.
-His armour and javelin was so heavy some men couldn’t lift it.
-Even his friends were a little scared of him.
-Goliath believed he was so big and strong nothing could hurt him.
+In the Philistine camp, they came up with a plan.
+Each army could send their best fighter and whoever won the fight would win the war.
+The losing side would become slaves.
+It was a good plan because they had Goliath.
+Goliath was really, really big.
+He was massive.
+His legs were long and thick like tree trunks, his arms were huge muscles, and he was twice as tall as some other soldiers.
+His armour and javelin were so heavy that some men couldn’t lift it.
+Surely nothing could hurt him!

-David, walked up to Goliath and pulled Goliath’s sword out of it’s holder.
-He could see the two armies watching him, so, he lifted the sword and cut off Goliath’s head.
-Then David lifted the head up to show he had won the battle.
+David walked up to Goliath and pulled Goliath’s sword out of its holder.
+He could see the two armies watching him; so, he lifted the sword and cut off Goliath’s head.
+Then, David lifted the head up to show he had won the battle.
 The Philistines panicked and ran.
-Goliath was huge, if just a boy and his sling could defeat their hero, how big was their God?
+Goliath was huge!
+If just a boy and his sling could defeat their hero, how big was their God?

 Advertisment